 In 1999, Lin moved from the hubbub of New York to the more family-friendly Nashville area, where he got a job as a server in a Chinese buffet.
 His family joined him in the U.S. in 2000.
 Afterwards, Lin managed a number of New Chinese Buffet and Grill stores across the Middle Tennessee area.

 Opening of Nashville Steakhouse Restaurant

 In 2003, Lin and several financial partners founded GL Restaurant Management Inc., to provide more purchasing leverage for the several buffet-style restaurants they owned and managed.
 In 2007, GL opened Toyama Steakhouse in Nashville (sold in 2009).

-In November 2004, GL Restaurant Management opened the first Fulin’s Asian Cuisine in the Shoppes of Brentwood, Tennessee.
+In November 2004, GL Restaurant Management opened the first Fulin’s Asian Cuisine in the Shoppes of Brentwood, Tennessee with the vision of offering high quality authentic Chinese food coupled with excellent service.
 The restaurant was immediately successful, and the second Fulin’s opened a year later in Mt.
 Juliet.
 In quick succession, the company opened additional Fulin’s Asian Cuisine restaurants in Hendersonville, Murfreesboro, Decatur (AL), Spring Hill, Cleveland (TN), Madison (AL), Knoxville and Franklin.
 Further expansion is in the planning process.